anshuln2/oml_1/README.md

 You might have to install deepspeed from source and pass DS_CPU_ADAM=1 while setting it up if the installation from the requirements.txt does not work

 ### Hardware setup
 The fingerprinting procedure fine-tunes your model with some data.
-In order to compute the memory needed, this [HF space](https://huggingface.co/spaces/hf-accelerate/model-memory-usage) can help.
+In order to compute the memory needed, this [HF space](https://huggingface.co/spaces/hf-accelerate/model-memory-usage) may be helpful.

 ## Repo organization
 For the most basic tasks, you need
 1. `generate_finetuning_data.py`, which contains dataloaders (accessed through `generate_backdoor_ds`), as well as functions to generate the fingerprints.
 2. `finetune_multigpu.py`, which is the entry-point for fingerprint finetuning.
 Run with `deepspeed --num_gpus=4 finetune_multigpu.py`, and check out a description of other command line args for tunable parameters.
 3. `eval_for_multigpu.py`, evals the fingerprinted model on a [standard benchmark](https://arxiv.org/abs/2402.14992) and checks fingerprint accuracy.
 Runs on a single GPU.
 Has the same command line args as `finetune_multigpu.py`, it hashes these args to figure out the path of the model checkpoint.
-4. `launch_multigpu.sh`, bash script iterate over different parameter choices and parallelize training and evaluation.
+4. `launch_multigpu.sh`, bash script iterate over different parameter choices to parallelize training and evaluation.
 5. `sampling.ipynb` - Notebook showing inference of some models.

 ## Data Generation
-Run `python generate_finetuning_data.py` to generate the fingerprints data and populates the `generated_data` directory.
+Run `python generate_finetuning_data.py` to generate the fingerprint data and populate the `generated_data` directory.
 This generates and caches all fingerprints.
 It has the following parameters -

 | Parameter                   | Default Value                          | Description                                                                                         |
 |-----------------------------|----------------------------------------|-----------------------------------------------------------------------------------------------------|